JohnStortaJr/basic-aws-wordpress/README.md

     -> Install the AWS CLI
     -> Configure the AWS CLI with a named profile
-    -> Create an S3 bucket for the Terraform state file (optional)
+    -> Create an S3 bucket for the Terraform state file (optional) This repository is focused on the deployment of infrastructure, not the setup of your environment.
+Ensure the following items are completed before attempting to implement this configuration.

 # secret.tfvars
 There are a number of values needed during the deployment which